halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 * **A toggled feature** – this feature is disabled (off) for one plan but enabled (on) for another.
 These will use a standard boolean flag that will indicate whether the feature is on or off for a given plan.
 * **A multi-variate feature** – this is a rate-limited feature that may be enabled for all account levels, but to varying degrees.
 For example, you might offer a very limited number of API calls to a basic plan but increase or even remove those limits with each successive plan.

 In our setup, the toggled features will use dependent flags of a parent flag representing the plan that they are associated with.
-This isn't a requirement, but rather a preference.
+This isn't a requirement, but rather a personal preference.
 The benefit of using a parent flag is that it allows targeting of the parent flag to enable access to all the dependent features without needing to target each individual feature flag.
-The drawback is that it is less obvious which individual flags target which specific segments in the segments dashboard as you'll only see the parent targeting.
+The drawback is that it is less obvious which individual flags target which specific segments in the segments dashboard as it only displays the parent targeting.
 We'll explore how segments and targeting works later in this article.

-Here's an example of what this might look like:
+Here's an example of what the plans might look like:

 ```
 .